Microsoft Outlook Categories

 - click open the <Categories> dropdown list.

-A few categories are already listed in the pull down menu by default.
+Outlook always lists a few categories.
 These are intended as a starting point.
 In the illustration below notice that there are user-defined categories instead of the defaults.
-Towards the bottom of the list you will see that you can create, edit, and show categories.
+This means Outlook’s original categories have been customized, and new categories added to the user’s library.
+Notice towards towards the bottom of the list the options for creating, edit, and showing categories.
 Click on <New category> to create a new category.

 Editing and managing categories